Works Register Home Log In Authors

 Of attaining liberation from ignorance.

-Reduce those efforts, do not rely on them, you will soon be disillusioned with them completely.
+Reduce those efforts, do not rely on them,

-Belief requires effort,
+Belief takes effort,

-But belief in your significance requires more effort than any other belief,
+Takes more effort than any other belief,

 While its fruit rots before it ripens.

-Freed from the effort to maintain your significance, you will gain the ability to do what you can.
+You will gain the ability to do what you can.

 Among those things you can do,